-Apple’s iOS operating system is over ten years old already, but what is iOS, what does iOS actually mean, and how does it fit into your iPhone and iPad?
-Check out our complete guide to iOS, including how to update your iPad or iPhone to the latest version, and the best new features available in iOS 10.
+Apple’s iOS operating system is over ten years old, but what is iOS, what does iOS actually mean, and how does it fit into your iPhone and iPad?
+Check out our complete guide to iOS, including what it means, how to update your iPad or iPhone to the latest version, and all you need to know about iOS 11.

 Basically, iOS is a truncated way of saying ‘iPhone OS’, or ‘iPhone Operating System’.